 Angling or deflecting the oar or oars out of centerline.
 The angling deviate the streaming of water, just as a classic stern-rudder as therefore take effect when sailing + but too an angling has a static effect placing the oar blade out of centerline, and in that way change the underwater body, at least sailing forward.

 Row the aft end sidewards too is an option.
-Such an oar mounted in the stern and sustained on the shaft by something like an oarlock could be very useful to promote a static turn, because you can row the ends of a raft sidewards.
+Such an oar mounted in the stern and sustained on the shaft by something like an oarlock could be very useful because you can row the ends of a raft sidewards.
 As Heyerdahl explain it: "holding a huge oar in the bow and another in the stern - they kept the raft in the swiftest current"

 Summary of all following Egypt studies and scrutinies: